IndieMasco/TechEdWeek3Assignment/README.md

 # What went really well and what could have gone better?

-- I had hoped I would have had more time to style the game a bit more, but I made sure that everything was working first and all the main goals were met.
 - I would have liked to change the names of the upgrades to fit with the theme of my game.
-- I got stuck a couple of times with the JavaScript.
-I would be missing a line of code or one little key word to finish it off.

 # External sources